Vacuum-Tube/OSM-TPF2-Importer/python/README.md

 }
 ```

-After that, you can test any subarea inside your map bounds.

-Now execute main.py.
+Now execute main.py or main.exe.
 If it runs successfully, the output file `osmdata.lua` is created.
 This file is needed for the next step.

 If the file is not created because of an error, send me the log file and your osm file.

 The log is saved to the file `log.txt`.
-It contains information about the OSM data, locations, and the number of resulting single street and track edges for TPF2, broken down by types.
+It contains information about the OSM data, locations, and the number of resulting single street and track edges for TPF2, broken down by types (at the end).
-This will be useful later to estimate executions time of the constructing process and whether to include all street/path types or not due to performance reasons.
+This will be useful later to estimate execution time of the constructing process and whether to include all street/path types or not due to performance reasons.

 # Details